You can now book your hotel room with an emoji on Slack | Fast Company

 Way back in 2015, travel biz site Skift was reporting that Slack was the future of travel.
 Turns out they might be right.

 Marriott has just unveiled a new service that lets groups book travel via Slack.
-So if your entire startup is heading to, say, the Fast Company Innovation Festival, simply pull up Marriott’s Slack extension, type your city and dates, and the extension will give you a few options.
+So if your entire startup is heading to, say, the Fast Company Innovation Festival, simply pull up Marriott Rewards’ Slack extension, type your city and dates, and the extension will give you a few options.
 Everyone in the chat votes—using Slack’s thumbs-up emoji, of course.
 When the votes are tallied, the boss can book the hotel right there with the assurance that they are booking the lowest possible rate, according to the hotel.

 A startup called Roomino tried a similar service in 2015, billing itself as the first Slack team group-hotel-booking service.
 It had high hopes, including adding Uber, flights, bus, Airbnb, and even integrating expense-reporting, according the founders.
 It’s unclear how that went: Roomino’s website doesn’t exist and it hasn’t tweeted since 2016.

-Now Marriott is testing the waters on Slack itself.
+Now Marriott Rewards is testing the waters on Slack itself.
 The hotel chain has been quick to adopt tech and mold it to its needs.
 Its Aloft brand launched ChatBotlr, a text-based chatbot that lets guests request services, earlier this year.
-Marriott also unveiled a booking bot for Facebook Messenger and an iMessage app last month.
+Marriott also unveiled a booking bot for Facebook Messenger and will be adding booking bots on We-Chat and Google Assistant soon.
 And earlier this year, they introduced an original Snapchat video series to inform people about updates in the travel industry—and advertise their loyalty program, natch.